 The massive trees stand where they stand.
 They reach up because that’s what they do, not because it’s worth it or because someone told them to or because they thought people would like them better if they did.
 They didn't reach up because "If you don't reach for it, you'll never get what you want."
 Their branches just go out and up.

 Sometimes trimmers come along and cut them back.
 Sometimes they come with bigger machines and cut a whole tree down.
 But notice this: the trees next to it (next to the one that’s gone) — they don’t shrivel their branches inward for fear of what happened to their friend.
-They’re still there, reaching for the sky because that's what they do.
+They’re still there.
+They reach for the sky because that's what they do.